When you’ve got the money to spare, $100 may not seem like a lot.

 Read more about how to sell food packaging here.

 Have you heard of MyPoints?
 They are a cash-back site that lets you earn rewards by shopping online and printing coupons.
-We use them all the time at our house, because it’s instant way to save on everything you buy (for example, it gives you up to 5% cash-back on purchases in some categories on Amazon).
+We use them all the time at our house because it’s instant way to save on everything you buy (for example, they give you up to 3% cash back on purchases at Target, 5% cash back on some purchase at Amazon, and 5% cash back on purchases at Home Depot).

-But, enough about that, here’s how to get a free $10 Amazon gift card:
+But, enough about that, here’s how to get a free $10 Walmart gift card:

 - Sign up for MyPoints here using your email address (it’s free).